j-d-carmichael/boats/docs/README.md

   - `permissionStyle` The overall permission style, defaults to camelCase
   - `permissionSegmentStyle` The segment string style, defaults to camelCase (even when the main style is something else)
 - `picomatchOptions` An object of [picomatch#options](https://github.com/micromatch/picomatch#options)
+- `paths` An object of key/value pairs that enable you to define absolute paths to be used in your tempaltes.
+Similar to [Typescript's Paths compiler option](https://www.typescriptlang.org/tsconfig#paths)
 - `fancyPluralization` Enables better pluralization for your model names (i.e. Universities instead of Universitys)

 TIP: If you use the `.yml.njk`, you will want to just use the default tags from nunjucks (which may help IDE syntax highlighting).
 You can do this by removing the `nunjucksOptions` or by un-setting `nunjucksOptions.tags`: